Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Duality Theory

 \begin{proposition}{\rm (conjugacy under monotonicity).} For a lsc convex functional $\cF:\cL^2\to (-\infty,\infty]$ with $\cF\not\equiv \infty$, one has that $\cF$ is monotone if and only if $\bfpi\geq 0$ for all $\bfpi \in \dom \cF^*$. \end{proposition}

-The proposition together with Example \ref{eRiskEnv} confirm that superquantile risk and worst-case risk measures are monotone, while Markowitz risk measures are not.
+The proposition together with Example \ref{eRiskEnv} confirm that superquantile risk and worst-case risk measures are monotone, while mean-plus-standard-deviation risk measures are not.

 Combining Propositions \ref{pPropRiskEnvelope} and \ref{pConjMono}, we conclude that a risk envelope $\Pi$ of a positively homogeneous, monotone, regular measure of risk contains exclusively nonnegative random variables with expectation one.
 This has the consequence that we can interpret the expression $\Ex[\bfxi\bfpi] = \int \bfxi(\omega)\bfpi(\omega) \, d\bbP(\omega)$ as the expectation of $\bfxi$ under a different probability distribution $\bar \bbP$.
 From this perspective, $\bfpi$ is the density (Radon-Nikodym derivative) $d\bar \bbP/d\bbP$.
-Consequently, a monotone, positively homogeneous, regular measure of risk can be expressed by \eqref{eqn:poshomRisk} using a risk envelope $\Pi$ or, equivalently, as in \eqref{eqn:dro} using an {\em ambiguity set} $\cP$.
+Consequently, a monotone, positively homogeneous, regular measure of risk can be expressed by \eqref{eqn:poshomRisk} using a risk envelope $\Pi$ or, equivalently, as the supremum of $\int \bfxi(\omega) d\bar\bbP(\omega)$ over an ambiguity set with probability distributions $\bar\bbP$, which brings us back to \eqref{eqn:dro}.
 We refer to \cite{RuszczynskiShapiro.06} for a formal treatment and to \cite[Section 6]{RockafellarUryasev.13} for a brief introduction.

-This insight implies that {\em every} monotone, positively homogeneous, regular measure of risk inherently addresses ambiguity leading to some distributionally robust problem \eqref{eqn:dro}.
-Conversely, a distributionally robust problem \eqref{eqn:dro} corresponds to a risk-minimization problem provided that the densities defined by $\cP$ form a set $\Pi$ satisfying the properties in the second half of Proposition \ref{pPropRiskEnvelope}.
+This insight implies that {\em every} monotone, positively homogeneous, regular measure of risk inherently addresses ambiguity leading to some distributionally robust problem akin to \eqref{eqn:dro}.
+Conversely, a distributionally robust problem \eqref{eqn:dro} corresponds to a risk-minimization problem provided that the densities defined by $\cP$ form a set $\Pi$ satisfying the properties in the second half of Proposition \ref{pPropRiskEnvelope}, which implicitly requires that the distributions in $\cP$ are absolutely continuous with respect to the underlying ``base'' distribution.
 The risk-minimization problem is, in turn, equivalently to a regret minimization problem; cf. Subsection \ref{subsec:riskmin}.
 The risk-minimization and the regret-minimization problems might be tractable alternatives to the original distributionally robust problem \eqref{eqn:dro}.

 In summary, the introductory discussion in Subsection \ref{subsec:equivalence} about Mr.~Averse, a risk-averse decision maker relying on superquantiles, and Ms.~Ambiguity, which is risk-neutral but uncertain about the underlying probability distribution, extends to all monotone, positively homogeneous, regular measures of risk.
 These risk measures can therefore be used to model {\em both} risk-averseness and distributional ambiguity.
 Regardless of the initial motivation, the duality between risk-averseness and distributional ambiguity allows us to switch between the two perspectives, adopting the one that is computationally attractive or affords other advantages.